Politics

 In a fiscal optimization reform, Indonesia plans to increase the value-added tax rate and remove food or education services from the non-taxable categories.

-Indonesian government issued a draft bill for the modernization of the tax system in the country.
+The Indonesian government issued a draft bill for the modernization of the tax system in the country.
 In order to increase State revenue, the country would increase the VAT rate to 12% instead of the current 10%.

-The Indonesian Minister of Finance Sri Mulyani tried to clarify what type of food would be subject to VAT.
+The Indonesian Minister of Finance, Sri Mulyani, tried to clarify what type of food would be subject to VAT.
 Only premium or imported food would be taxed, not basic goods sold in traditional markets that the population usually eats.
-As a consequence, rice produced by Indonesian farmers or bought by Bulog, a state-owned company that manages rice supply chain and stocks, would not be taxed.
+As a consequence, rice produced by Indonesian farmers or bought by Bulog, a state-owned company that manages the rice supply chain and stocks, would not be taxed.
 However, imported premium rice such as Basmati or Shirataki rice should be taxed, the Minister said on June 15 while visiting a market according to CNBC Indonesia.
 Such rice can cost 5 to 10 times more than local crops, and is consumed by the upper class.
 Premium beef such as the Kobe or Wagyu beef, would also be taxed.

 Tumpeng with cone-shaped rice